 The Allies for Immigrants program, run in partnership with English for New Bostonians, prepares volunteers to be tutors for adult English for Speakers of Other Languages (ESOL) classes and support English learners preparing for the citizenship exam.
 Volunteers choose one service site to volunteer at on a regular basis.

+Looking to connect to your cause on a deeper level?
 The Volunteer Leader program trains volunteers to take on leadership at projects and serve as a liaison between volunteers, agency partners, and Boston Cares to ensure a positive experience for all.

 Youth Volunteering - Boston Cares offers ways for young people to serve their community.
 Youth volunteers can use their 'My Account' section to log their service hours for school and clubs.